Downing Street: Security gates

 Vehicle access was curtailed in 1973 when metal barriers were placed across the entrance to the street.
 In 1974, the Metropolitan Police proposed erecting a semi-permanent barrier between the pavement and carriageway on the Foreign Office side to keep pedestrians off the main part of the street.
 The proposal came with assurances that tourists would still be permitted to take photographs at the door of Number 10.
 The Prime Minister, Harold Wilson, rejected the proposal, feeling that it would appear to be an unacceptable restriction of the freedom of the public.
 Wilson's private secretary wrote "I much regret this further erosion of the Englishman's right to wander at will in Downing Street."

 In 1982 access was further restricted by railings and a demountable gate.
 They were replaced by black steel gates in 1989.
 The increase in security was due to an increase in violence, particularly by the IRA during The Troubles.
 The Thatcher ministry was particularly moved to increase security after the 1979 Assassination of Lord Mountbatten.

 Access through these gates led to a political scandal known as Plebgate (or Gategate), which started in September 2012.
 The trigger was an altercation between Conservative Chief Whip Andrew Mitchell, and the police officers on duty at these gates.
 Mitchell had to resign as the Government Chief Whip because of the incident.

+On the afternoon of 25 May 2023 the gates were damaged when a car crashed into them.
+The Prime Minister was inside 10 Downing Street at the time.
+A man was arrested by police and the incident was not terrorism related.

 Public right of way

-The public right of way along Downing Street has not been extinguished nor subject to a gating order and the road retains the status of a public highway maintained by Westminster City Council.
+Technically speaking, the public right of way along Downing Street has not been extinguished nor subject to a gating order and the road retains the status of a public highway maintained by Westminster City Council.
 Public access was curtailed by relying on common law powers to prevent breach of the peace (although its legality has been questioned by a correspondent for New Statesman magazine).
 In 2005, Westminster City Council used anti-terrorism powers contained in the Civil Contingencies Act 2004 to formalise the restrictions by means of a traffic management order.
 This by implication results in Downing Street being inaccessible to the general public as admittance is only granted by the Police to scheduled visitors, Parliamentary pass holders and members of the accredited press.

 Although the Downing Street government buildings and grounds are a designated site under the Serious Organised Crime and Police Act 2005 for criminal trespass, the street was not included in the boundaries of the designated area.

 Security

 Since 1989, entering Downing Street has required passing through a security checkpoint.
 The street is patrolled by armed police from the Diplomatic Protection Group, and there is usually at least one police officer outside the front door of Number 10.
-Security was tightened after 10 Downing Street was mortar bombed by the IRA in 1991.
+Security was tightened after 10 Downing Street was mortar bombed by the IRA in 1991 and again after the 11 September attacks.